rhu1/fgg/README.md

 > Bernardo Toninho, Philip Wadler and Nobuko Yoshida*
 > https://arxiv.org/abs/2005.11710

-Currently, many aspects of the code are very primitive, mainly for the convenience of quick experimentation alongside the above paper.
-For example, many type/method/variable names are quite bad, apart from some correspondence with the formal definitions.
+Currently, many aspects of the code are quite primitive, mainly for the convenience of quick experimentation alongside the above paper.
+For example, type/method/variable are not well named, apart from some correspondence with the formal definitions.
 The tool is also not particularly user-friendly:

-- it offers only the small subset of Go as formalised in the paper;
+- it offers only the small (but meaningful) subset of Go as formalised in the paper;
 - it does not support *any* syntactic sugar -- e.g., any empty parentheses and type lists all need to be written out explicitly;
 - most type errors are reported as panics, though an error message may be given at the top of the stack trace.

 We plan to improve some of this in the near future.
-Contact [Raymond Hu](https://go.herts.ac.uk/raymond_hu) for any issues about this repository.
+Contact [Raymond Hu](https://go.herts.ac.uk/raymond_hu) for issues related to this repository.

 See the ...[blog post](https://TODO) by... for more information about the ...actual Generic Go..., including links to source code.

-- The `fgg` prototype currently supports some features (within its small fragment of Go) that the ... does not; e.g., ...
+- Currently, the `fgg` prototype supports some a few features (within its small fragment of Go) that the ... does not.
+These include type parameters for methods (for now, the ... has type parameters for types and functions only), _nomono_ (monomorphisability) checking, and covariant method receiver bounds.

 [Featherweight-go-gen](https://github.com/wenkokke/featherweight-go-gen) is
 tool that enumerates FGG programs and integrates with `fgg` for